 Latenode

-Sync Google Calendar events to a custom RSS feed
+Sync new Google Calendar events to an RSS feed

-This automation allows users to monitor a Google Calendar for new events and automatically publish those event details as updates to a custom RSS feed.
+This automation allows users to automatically monitor their Google Calendar for new events and publish the details of those events to an RSS feed.

 How Latenode estimates time and cost